brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 \end{centering}

-[Do I need to describe that these were expnaded comps - or is that implicit in our choice of sample size?]
+[Describe that these were expnaded comps - and describe process]

 ### Recreational Fishery